-Try to have a GM dealer or a professional towing service tow your Buick.
+Try to have a Buick dealer or a professional towing service tow your Park Avenue.
+See "Roadside Assistance" in the Index.

 If your vehicle has been changed or modified since it was factory-new by adding after-market items like fog lamps, aero skirting, or special tires and wheels, these instructions and illustrations may not be correct.